AndrikSeeger/Predicate_Logic_Compiler/README.md

 ### Priority

-The order of priority is structured as follows with decreasing priority from left to right;
+The order of priority is structured as follows with decreasing priority from left to right:

 function ≫ predicate ≫ ∀,∃ ≫ ¬ ≫ ∧ ≫ ∨ ≫ → ≫ &hArr;